aimhubio/aim/README.md

 # 🌍 Default logging apps
 Aim comes pre-installed with wide variety of apps.
-Here is the full lise.
+Here is the full list.

 ## Base Apps